thachp/eventdbx/README.md

 Failed deliveries are automatically queued and retried with exponential backoff.
 The server keeps attempting until the plugin succeeds or the aggregate is removed, ensuring transient outages do not drop notifications.
 Use `dbx queue` to inspect pending/dead event IDs.

 Plugin configurations are stored in `.eventdbx/plugins.json`.
 Each plugin instance requires a unique `--name` so you can update, enable, disable, remove, or replay it later. `plugin enable` validates connectivity (creating directories, touching files, or checking network access) before marking the plugin active.
-Remove a plugin only after disabling it with `plugin disable <name>`. `plugin replay` resends stored events for a single aggregate instance—or every instance of a type—through the selected plugin.
+Remove a plugin only after disabling it with `plugin disable <name>`. `plugin replay` resends stored events for a single aggregate instance—or every instance of a type—through the selected plugin; include `--payload-mode` to temporarily override the configured payload shape for the replay.

 Need point-in-time snapshots instead of streaming plugins?
 Use `dbx aggregate export` to capture aggregate state as CSV or JSON on demand.